KNOM is Yours for Western Alaska.

 We aim to inform, engage, and inspire.
 We hope you enjoy our diverse programming of news, hotlines, music, Alaska Native stories and voices, and more.

-Sharing faithful presence and Sunday Mass, as well as prayer and messages of faith and inspiration throughout the broadcast day.
+A faithful radio friend.
+In a region with few priests, KNOM broadcasts Sunday Mass, prayer and messages of faith and inspiration throughout the day.

 KNOM lives in a region where attending Sunday Mass is rare.
 As the oldest Catholic station in the United States, the weekly radio Mass, nightly Rosary and Divine Mercy prayers, and inspirational spots have been programming cornerstones for a long time.